RLRG/ForecastApp/README.md

 ## 3. Future work & Improvements
 Among other things:
+- Add more unit tests.
+I have covered part of the view and almost the whole presenter layer.
 - Analytics, Bug reporting & Logging.
 We could have used Firebase for this task.
 - Add the "look city weather forecast" functionality, which is currently half developed.
 We only need to develop the UI part: add a new alert to enter the city name and, for example, add several screens having each of them one location.
 - About screen/info: including the attributions for the third-party frameworks used, the version of the app and so on.